Bronté, Ont.

 ACCESSION NUMBER FAC 0916

-CREDIT LINE Firestone Collection of Canadian Art, the Ottawa Art Gallery Donated to the City of Ottawa by the Ontario Heritage Foundation
+CREDIT LINE Firestone Collection of Canadian Art, the Ottawa Art Gallery.
+Donated to the City of Ottawa by the Ontario Heritage Foundation

 CATALOGUE DESCRIPTION

 OAG is Open from 10 AM to 6 PM Tuesday, Wednesday and Sunday | from 10 AM to 9 PM on Thursday, Friday and Saturday.
-Admission is FREE.
-Register for Summer Art Camps!
+Admission is always FREE. | Register for Summer Art Camps!